Studying Alexandria's History

 - Historic Alexandria Quarterly: Historic Alexandria Quarterly is a scholarly publication produced by the Office of Historic Alexandria from 1996 to 2004.

-- C-Span City Tours: The series American History TV of seven videos on Alexandria history originally aired March 16-18, 2013, exploring Alexandria's Archaeology Museum, the Contrabands and Freedmen Cemetery, Lee-Fendall House, and the Civil War.
+Search for "Alexandria" to view videos of the C-Span City Tours.
+The series of seven videos on Alexandria history originally aired March 16-18, 2013, exploring the Alexandria Archaeology Museum, the Contrabands and Freedmen Cemetery, Lee-Fendall House, and the Civil War.